Kaibiles: Training

 The first stage of training, which lasts 21 days, consists of theory instructions and practical military training, where the military and morale levels of a candidate are tested.
 It is followed by hard military training in the jungle, which includes instruction in jungle warfare as well as demolition and detection and deactivation of landmines, scuba diving, waterborne operations, construction of improvised training, SERE training, basic air mobile techniques, small-unit patrols, react to contact, and ambush training.
 In addition, cadets are exposed to prisoner of war camp situations and survival courses.
 During the last stage, they are trained to eat "anything that moves", including snakes and ants, as well as roots, to collect dew drops from leaves, as well as how to execute annihilation attacks, intelligence maneuvers, and penetration into enemy territory.
 During this stage, candidates must patrol through thorn-filled brush wearing nothing but underwear, roll around in thorns to fortify the body to pain, and spend two days in neck-deep water without sleeping in extreme tropical heat.
 This stage is called El Infierno ("Hell").

-During training, every soldier has a cuaz (which in Q'eqchi' means "brother") assigned for the rest of their training.
+During training, every soldier has a cuas (which in Q'eqchi' means "brother" and spanish words of: "Compañerismo, Union, Apoyo, Seguridad") assigned for the rest of their training.
 They become partners: they sleep, eat, and work together all the time.
 If one makes a mistake, they are both punished for it.

 The Kaibiles are infamous for their reputed practice of forcing recruits to kill animals, which includes raising a puppy and bonding with it before killing and eating it, as well as biting the heads off live chickens.
 In addition, recruits perform field surgery on themselves, and are forced to drink water out of recently fired artillery shells.
 As part of the course's finishing ritual, every recruit must drink "Bomb", a mix of tequila, whisky, rum, beer, water and gunpowder, served in a bamboo glass with a bayonet tied to it.
 Soldiers must drink it carefully, so as not to get drunk and cut themselves with the bayonet.
 Once they successfully complete this ritual, they are inducted into the Kaibiles.